Skip to main content

 The Swatch Rescue

-The Swatch watch—colorful, plastic, disposable, fun—is arguably the single product that saved the Swiss watch industry.
-Launched in 1983 by Nicolas Hayek, it proved that Swiss watches could compete on price with Japan while maintaining Swiss identity.
-The profits from Swatch funded the survival and recovery of the luxury mechanical brands that Hayek consolidated into what became the Swatch Group (Omega, Longines, Tissot, Breguet, Blancpain, and others).
+The Swatch watch, colorful, plastic, disposable, and fun, is arguably the single product that saved the Swiss watch industry.
+Launched in 1983 by Nicolas Hayek, it proved that Swiss watches could compete on price with Japan while keeping a Swiss identity.
+The profits from Swatch funded the survival and recovery of the luxury mechanical brands that Hayek folded into what became the Swatch Group, including Omega, Longines, Tissot, Breguet, Blancpain, and others.
 Without the Swatch, many of these names might not exist today.

 The Mechanical Renaissance (1990s – Present)